mixxxdj/manual/source/chapters/configuration.rst

   soundcards to avoid buffer overflows or underflows.

 * **Keylock/Pitch-Bending Engine**: This allows you to select the engine used for independent tempo and pitch changes (e.g. :term:`keylock`).
-Use Soundtouch on lower power machines (such as netbooks) or if you experience buffer underflows while using :term:`keylock`.
+Use :menuselection:`Soundtouch` on lower power machines (such as netbooks) or if you experience buffer underflows while using :term:`keylock`.

 * **Master Mix**: You may disable the master mix to reduce Mixxx's CPU usage if you do not use the Master output, recording or live broadcasting.